Skip to content

 Recommendation

-Consider Adyen if you process $5M+ monthly across multiple regulated markets including the US and Australia, you have your own compliance and responsible gaming stack, and you want interchange++ pricing transparency.
+Consider Adyen if you process $5M+ monthly across multiple regulated markets outside the US (its policy prohibits US-based gambling), such as the UK, EU, Australia, Canada or Brazil, you have your own compliance and responsible gaming stack, and you want interchange++ pricing transparency.
 Run it for card acquiring alongside Trustly for European open banking and a crypto specialist if needed.
 If you process under $1M/month, if iGaming is your only vertical, or if you want a payment partner that proactively solves gambling-specific problems, choose Nuvei.
-Updated May 2026.

 Pros